fominykhgreg/Privacy-Policy/README.md

 **Information Collection and Use**

-For a better experience, while using our Service, [I/We] may require you to provide us with certain personally identifiable information[add whatever else you collect here, e.g. users name, address, location, pictures] The information that [I/We] request will be [retained on your device and is not collected by [me/us] in any way]/[retained by us and used as described in this privacy policy].
+For a better experience, while using our Service, [I/We] may require you to provide us with certain personally identifiable information.
+The information that [I/We] request will be [retained on your device and is not collected by [me/us] in any way]/[retained by us and used as described in this privacy policy].

 The app does use third-party services that may collect information used to identify you.